Saturday, April 3, 2021

 If Jupiter can become a father without his spouse’s help,

-And alone holds both names of parent [mother & father],
+And alone holds both names of parent, as both mother and father,

 Why should I worry about being a mother without a spouse,